-The Labrador South Coastal Survey (LSCS) was a two year archaeology project which started in 1991 and covered more than 600 kilometres of previously unexamined Labrador coastline.
-The 1991 survey area extended from Cape St. Charles to Seal Island (near Frenchmans Harbour), Labrador, and was directed by Marianne Stopp and she was assisted by Doug … Continue reading Labrador South Coastal Survey: 1991
+The Labrador South Coastal Survey (LSCS) was a two-year archaeology project which started in 1991 and covered more than 600 kilometres of previously unexamined Labrador coastline.
+The 1991 survey area extended from Cape St. Charles to Seal Island (near Frenchmans Harbour), Labrador, and was directed by Marianne Stopp and she was assisted by Doug Rutherford. … Continue reading Labrador South Coastal Survey: 1991

 During the summers of 1973 and 1974 Dr. Robert McGhee and Dr. James Tuck, both then professors at Memorial University of Newfoundland surveyed a large portion of the southern Labrador coast from the Quebec/Labrador border up to Red Bay.
 They found or relocated 13 sites including a number of important archaeological sites such as the … Continue reading Archaeology in the Strait of Belle Isle, Labrador: The L’Anse Amour burial mound

 The southern end of Trinity Bay, including Bull Arm, contains some very interesting archaeology sites.
-Looking at the map below (See the red polygon), we are dealing with 34 sites that contain components from every precontact aboriginal group who inhabited Newfoundland and several interesting European sites.
+Looking at the map below (See the red polygon), we are dealing with 34 sites that contain components from every precontact Indigenous group that inhabited Newfoundland and several interesting European sites.
 Some of the more interesting sites in the area … Continue reading Southern end of Trinity Bay